wkaisertexas/sipc/SOLUTION5.md

 We identified this issue, fixed our tests, and all our optimizations were showing performance increases.

 We were trying to use auto-vectorization in my code.
 However, we were having issues because bounds-checking is automatically applied for each index into a loop.
-For this reason, the autovectorization passes were unable to vectorize a simple vector addition loop.
+For this reason, the auto-vectorization passes were unable to vectorize a simple vector addition loop.

 ## Testing